tbeaulieu/frontend-interview/README.md

 ## Submissions

-When submitting, please send a link to your fork of this repository to `matt@brace.ai`.
+When submitting, please send a link to your fork of this repository or a zip of your completed project to the link provided when you received this repo

 ### Questions

-Please, feel free to reach out directly with any questions you have about this project, or Brace in general, to `matt@brace.ai`.
+Please, feel free to reach out directly with any questions you have about this project, let us know